First Commonwealth Financial (FCF)

 5. Sales Growth

-Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-First Commonwealth Financial’s recent performance shows its demand has slowed as its annualized revenue growth of 3.2% over the last two years was below its five-year trend.
+We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
+First Commonwealth Financial’s recent performance shows its demand has slowed as its annualized revenue growth of 4.1% over the last two years was below its five-year trend.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

-This quarter, First Commonwealth Financial’s year-on-year revenue growth was 12.2%, and its $136 million of revenue was in line with Wall Street’s estimates.
+This quarter, First Commonwealth Financial reported year-on-year revenue growth of 14.3%, and its $137.9 million of revenue exceeded Wall Street’s estimates by 1.6%.

 6. Earnings Per Share